lextm/jekyll-theme-chirpy/_posts/2009-1-1-snmp-design-experimental-cd-3-5-port.md

 permalink: /snmp-design-experimental-cf-3-5-port-69bd866592b2
 excerpt_separator: <!--more-->
 ---
 Because of this discussion thread, I think it is time to try .NET CF 3.5 a little bit.
-Luckily SharpDevelop 3 makes things easier when I don’t have Visual Studio non-Express editions at hand.
-So let’s see what I have done.
+Luckily SharpDevelop 3 makes things easier when I don't have Visual Studio non-Express editions at hand.
+So let's see what I have done.
 <!--more-->

 First, it was easy to create an empty CF 3.5 project in SD3.
 Then I added all #SNMP Library source files into it.
 Well, compiling that project provides me a lot of errors and I have tried everything I can imagine to fix,